uom-assistant/uom-assistant/README.md

 }
 ```

-or maybe you are using Apache:
+or you may using Apache:

 ```apache
 <IfModule mod_rewrite.c>